mviereck/x11docker/README.md

 Most important:
   - `--hostdisplay` shares host X socket of display :0 instead of running a second X server.
     - Danger of abuse is reduced providing so-called untrusted cookies, but do not rely on this.
-    - If additionally using `--gpu` or `--clipboard`, option `--ipc` and trusted cookies are enabled and no protection against X security leaks is left.
+    - If additionally using `--gpu` or `--clipboard`, option `--hostipc` and trusted cookies are enabled and no protection against X security leaks is left.
     - If you don't care about container isolation, `x11docker --hostdisplay --gpu` is an insecure, but quite fast setup without any overhead.
   - `--gpu` allows access to GPU hardware.
 This can be abused to get window content from host ([palinopsia bug](https://hsmr.cc/palinopsia/)) and makes [GPU rootkits](https://github.com/x0r1/jellyfish) possible.
   - `--pulseaudio` and `--alsa` allow catching audio output and microphone input from host.